-The U.S. government defines lead–based paint (LBP) as, “any paint, surface coating that contains lead equal to or exceeding 1.0 mg/cm2 or 0.5% by weight.”
+The U.S. government defines lead based paint (LBP) as, “any paint or surface coating that contains lead equal to or exceeding 1.0 mg/cm2 or 0.5% by weight.”

 The exterior of my 1890’s earthquake cottage in San Francisco is covered in lead-based paint (LBP.)
 You

 Spoiler alert: Yes, I found high levels of lead dust.
-The way to clean it up is to HEPA vacuum, wet wipe with detergent, repeat HEPA vacuum and wet wipe.
-The moral of the story is two-fold: 1st) no dust, then no lead dust hazard; 2nd) if lead dust then follow the EPA’s lead cleaning recommendations, they work.
+The way to clean it up is to HEPA (High Efficiency Particulate Air) vacuum, wet wipe with detergent, repeat HEPA vacuum and wet wipe.
+The moral of the story is two-fold: 1st) no dust, no lead dust hazard; 2nd) if lead dust, follow EPA’s lead cleaning recommendations, they work.

 Summary of EPA Lead Abatement Protocol

 The EPA recommends a combination of HEPA vacuuming followed by wet wiping with detergent, then repeating.

 Does this combination really work?
 I decided to test this for myself.
 I took four dust wipe samples from my back deck: